AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-depends.md

 }
 ```

-You can read more about PHPUnit dependency annotation [here](https://docs.phpunit.de/en/9.6/annotations.html#depends).
+You can read more about PHPUnit dependency annotation in the [PHPUnit documentation](https://docs.phpunit.de/en/9.6/annotations.html#depends).